 As Harley is people orientated he needs to be part of family activities.

-He will not suit homes with residents that are very young, frail, elderly, renters or time poor.
+He will not suit homes with residents that are:

 Medium - playful and moderately active and needs at least one walk a day.
 Once a day he will enjoy playing at home with rope toys and tug toys and will then chill out for the rest of the day.

 Like most dogs he starts off pulling but settles.

 Like so many dogs Harley's recall is good unless distracted.